 Certain conditions can lead to the need for knee replacement in young patients, including:

-- Osteoarthritis: Degenerative joint disease that causes pain, stiffness, and inflammation.
+- Osteoarthritis: A Degenerative joint disease that causes pain, stiffness, and inflammation.

 - Rheumatoid Arthritis: An autoimmune condition that damages the joints.